Software Documentation

 The DMX example’s effect originally had a fixture ID / effect ID annotation of “[005/1096]” but the fixture ID “005/” was removed from the exported name.

-Hazard (COBRA v7.0 and higher) Text string identifying a class of events that can be disabled on the fly based on conditions during the show.
+Disable Groups (COBRA v7.0 and higher) Text string identifying a group of events that can be disabled on the fly based on conditions during the show.

 Pulse Time (COBRA v6.0 and higher) Duration for which cue is to be energized, in floating point format (0.01 second resolution); or blank for the default duration.
 Finale 3D writes the empty string value, unless the cue contains an event of type sfx, flame, light, or not_an_effect, in which case Finale 3D writes the duration of the event as shown in the script row.
 See Why is ‘Type’ so important?
 What depends on it?.